rickmanley-nc/rickmanley-lab/gluster/README.md

 7. ***only for troubleshooting*** If you need to reset the environment:
   - `gdeploy -c ganesha_destroy.conf`
   - `ansible-playbook 0-reset.yml`
+  - Remove line from /etc/fstab referencing nfs-ganesha volume.
+This should be added to the ganesha_destroy or reset playbook.

 ## Exporting a subdirectory
 ### Prepare the filesystem from the client: